Will Applying for Business Funding Affect Your Credit?

 If I get pre-qualified through The Broker Shop, will I see an inquiry on my report?

-You may see a soft inquiry when you check your own credit report (because you can see soft pulls on your personal copy).
+You may see a soft inquiry when you check your own credit report (because you can see soft inquiries on your personal copy).
 Other lenders cannot see it, and it has no effect on your score.

 The bottom line

-Pre-Qualify With a Soft Pull.
+Pre-Qualify Free.
 Zero Credit Impact.

-Pre-Qualify Now — Soft Pull Only →
+Pre-Qualify Now — Free →